 Planning

 First of all you will need to plan for the length of the bench.
-I planned for a 58in length bench because I wanted it to fit between 2 pots.
+I planned for the bench to fit between 2 pots.
 The height of it can be your preference but I suggest it being a general height so when seated your knees are at a 90 degree bend.
 It’ll be more comfortable that way.
-I planned for a 18 inch height.

 Buying the wood